BNS Volatility Model¶

 The fit is good for medium and long maturities and visibly off at the front expiries.
 This is the same short-maturity gap seen for Heston and Heston-jump-diffusion.

 The cause here is structural: BNS adds jumps, but they live in the variance process, not directly in the log-price.
 The jump-driven contribution to the log-price is bounded by the size of the variance jumps multiplied by \(|\rho|\), which is small for short tenors.
+A model with explicit jumps in the log-price (such as HestonJ) or a rough volatility model is better suited to the steep short-term skew observed in crypto markets.

 Code¶